Deportations of U.S. citizens in the second Trump administration: Hispanic and Latino

 ICE and the Federal government have been accused of specifically targeting Hispanic and Latino members of society, regardless of their citizenship or immigration status.
 Numerous Latino and Hispanic citizens of the United States have been detained for up to ten days as of July 9, 2025.
+In September 2025, the Supreme Court ruled that immigration agents have the power to detain individuals based on race, spoken language, or accent.

 90% of targeted individuals were confirmed to be of Latin American heritage directly from analysis of data obtained from ICE officials.